samuel-walters/eng110_devops/documentation/provision_task.md

 > 4. Inside your VM, navigate using the `cd` command to where you want to install and start `npm`.

-> 5. Once in the directory, install `npm` using the command `install npm`.
-Start it by typing in the command `start npm`.
+> 5. Once in the directory, install `npm` using the command `npm install`.
+Start it by typing in the command `npm start`.

 ## Ruby Tests and Checking the Webpage